-Domain 3: Instruction COMPONENT UNSATISFACTORY NEEDS IMPROVEMENT PROFICIENT EXCELLENT 3a Communicating with Students Expectations for learning Directions and procedures Explanations of content Use of oral and written language Does not inform students about learning, behavior, and/or wellness expectations.
+Domain 3: Instruction COMPONENT UNSATISFACTORY NEEDS IMPROVEMENT PROFICIENT EXCELLENT 3a Communicating with Students • Expectations for learning • Directions and procedures • Explanations of content • Use of oral and written language Does not inform students about learning, behavior, and/or wellness expectations.
 Sends home only a list of rules/expectations and an outline of the student learning, behavior, or wellness plan for the year.
 Consistently provides students with clear, user-friendly expectations for student learning, behavior, and/or wellness.
 Successfully conveys to most students clear, user-friendly student learning, behavior, and wellness expectations.
 Is able to model this element.
 3b Using Questioning and Discussion Techniques • Quality of questions • Discussion techniques • Student participation Develops lessons (which may include individual and group activities or sessions) with inappropriate student engagement strategies, pacing, sequence, activities, materials, resources, and/or grouping.
 Develops lessons (which may include individual and group activities or sessions) with only some elements of appropriate student engagement strategies, pacing, sequence, activities, materials, resources, and grouping.
 Develops well- structured lessons (which may include individual and group activities or sessions) with challenging, measurable objectives and appropriate student engagement strategies, pacing, sequence, activities, materials, resources, technologies, and grouping.
 Develops well- structured and highly engaging lessons (which may include individual and group activities and sessions) with challenging, measurable objectives and appropriate student engagement strategies, pacing, sequence, activities, materials, resources, technologies, and grouping to attend to every student's needs.
+Is able to model this element. sources, technologies, and grouping to attend to every student's needs.
 Is able to model this element.
 3c Engaging Students in Learning • Activities and assignments • Grouping of students • Instructional materials and resources • Structure and pacing Uses instructional and/or clinical practices that leave most students uninvolved and/or passive.
 Uses instructional and/or clinical practices that motivate and engage some students but leave others uninvolved and/or passive.
-Consistently uses instructional and clinical practices that are likely to motivate and engage most students during the lesson, activity, or session.
+Consistently uses instructional and clinical practices that are likely to motivate and engage most students during the lesson, activity, or session. inical practices that are likely to motivate and engage most students during the lesson, activity, or session.
 Consistently uses instructional and clinical practices that typically motivate and engage most students during the lesson, activity, or session, and during independent work.
-Is able to model this element.
-3d Using Assessment in Instruction Assessment criteria Monitoring of student learning Feedback to students Student self- assessment and monitoring of progress Administers assessments and/or collects only the data required by the school and/or measures only point-in-time student achievement or development.
-May design and administer assessments and/or collect some data to measure student learning, growth, or development, but uses a limited range of methods.
-Designs and administers assessments and/or collects data to measure student learning, growth, and/or development through a variety of methods, including informal and formal assessments and common interim assessments where applicable.
-Uses an integrated, comprehensive assessment system, including informal and formal assessment methods and common interim assessments where applicable, to measure student learning, growth, and development.
 Is able to model this element.